philippsimon/superres/lib/ReadMe.md

-This folder contains libraries and source code from other sources.
+This folder contains libraries with code from external sources.

 This project requires the following external libraries need to get downloaded and put